Emerge-Lab/gpudrive/README.md

 ## 📜 Citations

-If you use GPUDrive in your work, please cite us:
+If you use GPUDrive in your work, please cite us: TODO(release; update)

 ```
 @misc{kazemkhani2024gpudrivedatadrivenmultiagentdriving,